Overall Score 6.8 Represents average audio ecosystem compatibility score.

 they both have the same rating against liquids

-JBL Wave Beam have a weight of 8.8g .
-We consider a lower weight best for the reason that lighter devices are easier to move with.
+The JBL Wave Beam have a weight of 8.8g .
+We consider a lower weight best because lighter devices are more comfortable to move with.

 making them have a larger driver unit than that of JBL Wave Beam by 4mm

-The Marshall Minor III also have voice prompts .i.e the device notifies you when the battery is running low, and you need to recharge them.
-The JBL Wave Beam come with their own special pouch.
-Carrying earbuds without a case, or putting them inside your pockets without a casing can easily damage them.
+Automatically receive information through audio messages, say if there is a problem with the connection.
+Marshall Minor III too support voice prompts .i.e the earbuds will notify you if the battery is running low, and you need to recharge them.
+JBL Wave Beam come with their own special pouch.